 Is your dog stressed out from being left alone at home all day?
 Bored enough to chew up your favorite shoes?
-Robinhood’s pet sitting in Tallahassee, FL will make your bad dog blues go away!
-Our doggy and kitty daycare is an excellent way to ensure boredom never strikes your pet while you’re away.
+Robinhood Kennels and Cattery’s pet sitting in Tallahassee, FL will make your bad dog blues go away!
+Our cat and doggy daycare is an excellent way to ensure boredom never strikes your pet while you’re away.

 Because no two dogs are the same, we have a variety of facilities for small and large breeds.
 Our facilities are designed to provide maximum comfort so their stay can be a happy and healthy one: